Unidata/netcdf-c/docs/nczarr.md

 __Note Carefully__: a legal _NCZarr_ dataset is expected to also be a legal _Zarr_ dataset.
 The inverse is true also.
 A legal _Zarr_ dataset is expected to also be a legal _NCZarr_ dataset, where "legal" means it conforms to the Zarr version 2 or 3 specification.
-In addition, certain non-Zarr features are allowed and used.
+In addition, certain extra-Zarr features are allowed and used, namely:
-Specifically the XArray [7] ''\_ARRAY\_DIMENSIONS'' attribute is one such.
+1. the XArray [7] ''\_ARRAY\_DIMENSIONS'' attribute.
+2. the .zmetadata conventions where all the JSON metadata is held in a single object.

 There are two other, secondary assumptions: